 - crack (v.)

-- Old English cracian "make a sharp noise," from Proto-Germanic *krakojan (cognates: Middle Dutch craken, Dutch kraken, German krachen), probably imitative.
+- Old English cracian "make a sharp noise," from Proto-Germanic *krakojan (source also of Middle Dutch craken, Dutch kraken, German krachen), probably imitative.
 Related: Cracked; cracking.
 From early 14c. as "to utter, say, speak, talk," especially "speak loudly or boastingly" (late 14c.).
 To crack a smile is from 1835, American English; to crack the whip in the figurative sense is from 1886.